stg7/dash_encoder/README.md

 if you ever wanted to create an own DASH video server, you can use the provided script to create DASH compatible manifest files.

-to playout the videos you either use the DASH.JS player or SHAKA-Player or something else.
+to playout the videos you either use the DASH.JS player or SHAKA-Player or something else (see dash.html, change `src="...."` to your corresponding manifest file).

+## usage

+simply run `dash_encoder.py --help` to get some initital help. usually you just need to run `./dash_encoder.py <videofile>` to create the corresponding DASH parts.